mdrohmann/packer-windows/README.md

 # Windows Templates for Packer

+This is a modified version of joefitzgerald/packer-windows.

+It comes with pre-installed developer tools:

+- microsoft-build-tools
+- WinPcap
+- wixtoolset
+- dotnet 3.5 and 4.5

+Furthermore, the installation of updates is de-activated by default...

+TODO:

+Actually use provisioners to build these dependencies.

 ### Introduction

 This repository contains Windows templates that can be used to create boxes for Vagrant using Packer ([Website](http://www.packer.io)) ([Github](http://github.com/mitchellh/packer)).